MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 # WinDbg Command-Line Options

-First-time users of WinDbg should begin with the [Debugging Using WinDbg](debugging-using-windbg.md) section.
+First-time users of WinDbg should begin with the [Debugging Using WinDbg (Classic)](debugging-using-windbg.md) section.

 The WinDbg command line uses the following syntax: